Natural Resources

 Amount of litter movement (describe size and distance expected to travel):

 Litter of small and medium size classes will move after average to high rainfall events.
-Litter does not travel far, typically being trapped in small bunches by the extensive vegetative cover.
-Litter movement may be fairly extensive after major runoff or flooding events. -
+Litter does not travel far, less than 3 inches (8.5 cm), typically being trapped in small bunches by the extensive vegetative cover.
+Litter movement may be fairly excessive after major runoff or flooding events.
+Small woody debris may move up to 6 inches (15 cm).
+Fine litter may move up to 12 inches (30 cm).
+Numerous debris dams or vegetative barriers may be present. -

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):